DrikaWinfrey/Linear_Regression/README.md

  Expanding Skills on statistical modeling using linear regression.

 #Steps Taken
-1. I imported the Python based toolkit, pasndas.
+1. I imported the Python based toolkit, pandas.
 2. Uploaded the file with the url.